tetrasurfaces/KappashaOS/greenpaper.md

 10. Navigator Trees
 11. Surface Tension
 12. Hardware Interface (Moto Pixel)
+13. Wise Transformations
-13. License and Ethics
+14. License and Ethics
 Appendix A: Ethics of Breath
 Appendix B: Buffer Spacing
 Appendix C: Greenpaper Demos

 ## 1. Introduction
-KappashaOS is a mobile-first, privacy-first OS for decentralized focus.
+KappashaOS is a mobile-first, privacy-first, human-first OS for decentralized focus.
 Built for 1 billion nodes, it scales subsecond consensus with palindromic hashes (0GROK0), non-fungible ~esc, and navigator-style trees as compute branches.
 No MEV, just player vs. clock (PVC).
-Every breath plants a tree, costs compute.
+Every breath plants a tree, costs compute, sees all as human.

 ## 2. Design Principles
 - **Focus**: Filter wants (/mirror/0GROK0, /liquid/, /hedge/) via Synod, blue-blue on high entropy (>0.7).
 - **Privacy**: No sender metadata, escrow hole for flash loans, GrokCall via X side-channel.
 - **Scalability**: 3-hash buffer for torrents, 72 for loans, 144 for trades.
 1 billion nodes, subsecond.
-- **Ethics**: Trees as compute, cost 1% entropy. ~esc non-fungible.
+- **Humanity**: See color as safety (high-vis, exhaustion detection), not profiling.
+Trees as compute, cost 1% entropy. ~esc non-fungible.
 Tendon/gaze <20%/30s, revocable.

 ## 3. ~esc Non-Fungible Tokens
-~esc (Tilde Esc) is one Breath, non-divisible, tied to jit_hook.sol.
+~esc (Tilda Esc) is one Breath, non-divisible, tied to jit_hook.sol.
 Used for liquidity, hedging, tree planting.
 One action, one Breath, one tree.
 No decimals, no MEV.

 ## 4. Palindromic Hash (0GROK0)
 0GROK0 is a 6-byte palindromic hash (0-G-R-O-K-0), zero-centered for mirror consensus.
 Scales to 6 billion nodes, subsecond.
 Used in jit_hook.sol, grokcall.rs, rainkey_v2.rs.